 If you have preeclampsia, it’s crucial to follow all medical instructions and to understand the condition can impact not only your health but also your baby’s.

-The high blood pressure experienced with preeclampsia reduces the blood supply to the unborn baby, which may restrict oxygen and nutrients.
-Because of this, ACOG explains, some babies may need to be delivered before they are full term, and infants born very early are at risk of long-term health complications and even death.
+The high blood pressure experienced with preeclampsia reduces the blood supply to your unborn baby, which may restrict oxygen and nutrients.
+If you have preeclampsia, your baby may need to be delivered before your full term.
+Infants born very early are at risk of long-term health complications and even death.

 Moms-to-be who have uncontrolled preeclampsia may progress to a more severe condition called eclampsia, which can cause seizures and coma.
-HELLP syndrome (which stands for hemolysis, elevated liver enzymes, and low platelet count) is another potential complication.
+HELLP syndrome (hemolysis, elevated liver enzymes, and low platelet count) is another potential complication.
 Marked by damaged red blood cells, blood clotting impairment, and potential internal bleeding, HELLP syndrome is a life-threatening medical emergency.

-There is good news about this sometimes-frightening condition.
-Screening for preeclampsia and quick medical care if you develop it can go far to keep you and your baby as safe as possible.
+Screening for preeclampsia and quick medical care if you develop it can keep you and your baby as safe as possible.

-Treatment for mild preeclampsia without severe features may take place either in the hospital or at home, if you are closely monitored by your obstetrician-gynecologist or other medical professional, ACOG explains.
-If your condition is managed at home, you’ll need to take your own blood pressure regularly and see your doctor or other healthcare professional once or twice a week.
-You’ll also need to keep track of your baby’s movements by doing a daily “kick count.”
+At home, you’ll need to take your blood pressure regularly and see your doctor or other healthcare professional once or twice a week.
+You’ll also need to keep track of your baby’s movements with a daily kick count.

-Once you’ve reached the 37th week of your pregnancy, depending on your overall situation, your doctor may recommend your baby be delivered early.
-If test results show that the baby is in potential jeopardy, an earlier delivery may be necessary.
+Once you’ve reached the 37th week of your pregnancy, depending on your overall situation, your doctor may recommend an early delivery.
+If tests show that your baby is in potential jeopardy, an earlier delivery may be necessary.

-If you develop preeclampsia with severe features, you will almost always be treated in the hospital, where you and your baby will be monitored around the clock.
-You may receive corticosteroid drugs to help your unborn baby’s lungs mature, and you will likely be placed on medications to help reduce your blood pressure and to help prevent seizures.
+If you develop preeclampsia with severe features, you will usually be treated in the hospital, where you and your baby will be monitored around the clock.
+You may receive corticosteroid drugs to help your unborn baby’s lungs mature.
+You will likely take medications to help reduce your blood pressure and prevent seizures.

-If your condition is stable and your pregnancy is less than 34 weeks along, it may be possible to wait to deliver your baby to avoid a very preterm birth.
-However, if your condition or that of your baby’s worsens, an immediate delivery will be necessary, according to the CDC.
+If your condition is stable and your pregnancy is fewer than 34 weeks along, it may be possible to wait to deliver your baby to avoid a very preterm birth.
+If your condition or that of your baby’s worsens, an immediate delivery will be necessary, according to the CDC.